pouriyajamshidi/tcping/docs/observability/README.md

 # Observing tcping

-tcping can send its probes to [Grafana Alloy](https://grafana.com/docs/alloy/latest/) or to [InfluxDB](https://www.influxdata.com/) instead of printing them, which turns a run into a graph and lets several machines watch the same target.
+tcping can send its probes over OTLP to [Grafana Alloy](https://grafana.com/docs/alloy/latest/) or to [InfluxDB](https://www.influxdata.com/) instead of printing them, which turns a run into a graph and lets several machines watch the same target.